Alexmaxdout/alexmaxdout/README.md

 - What Drives Me: Using technology not just to innovate, but to empower people and communities
 - Vision: To design intelligent solutions that bridge creativity, ethics, and cutting-edge engineering

-This GitHub is where I share my journey — from coding challenges and personal projects to research experiments and open-source contributions.
+This GitHub is where I will share my journey from coding challenges and personal projects to research experiments and open-source contributions.

 ## 🔧 Technologies & Tools